RAÓ: A PROFOUND DINING EXPERIENCE

 We kept waiting for a course not quite as amazing as the last, but it didn’t happen.
 Next came the Kokotxa, or pork cheek, with celereiac puree and turnip confit.
 I didn’t know “celereiac” was a word until that night.

 Next was the Galician-style grilled octopus: spicy paprika flash fried crispy on the outside, tender and soft on the inside, served with kalamata emulsion and potato.
 (We may try to recreate this Spanish delicacy with some fine Albariño in our little Barcelona kitchen, so stay tuned!)

 I said five courses because bread doesn’t count.
 Does it?
 Anyway, the final savory course was the free-range duck breast, again prepared perfectly.
 I have never eaten meat (or anything else for that matter) nestled in green apple purée.
 Wow.

 Dessert we tucked into before I had a chance to photograph it.
 This is because of Patrick’s sugar tusk, which is something fearsome to behold, but my memory is of a beautiful mousse, and a brioche dessert that was too gorgeous to be slandered with the label “bread pudding.”

 All in all, Raó memorably served us one of the top ten meals of our lives.
 For constructive criticism, we can only think of one thing: the wine list could be expanded to include more selections, even if all are from Catalunya.
 We have no need for foreign wine with this cuisine.
 The wines we did choose were excellent.

 THAT’S NOT ALL!

 Raó was so good, we went back, and we asked the staff to choose food for us.
-First we began with two amazing, even better cocktails: the Motini, made with gin, cava, xxx; and the Barcelona Sunset, made with whiskey, Licor 43, Rioja red wine (!), lemon and orange juice, and egg white.
+First we began with two amazing, even better cocktails: the Motini, made with gin, cava, lime juice, and mint syrup; and the Barcelona Sunset, made with whiskey, Licor 43, Rioja red wine (!), lemon and orange juice, and egg white.
 Can you tell which is which?